Bombay Stock Exchange (BSE): Meaning, Benefits and Its Functions

 - Clearing and settlement: Ensuring efficient and timely completion of trades.

-Major indices at Bombay Stock Exchange
+Major indices at BSE

-- BSE sensex: This is the most well-known index, featuring 30 of the top-traded stocks in India.
+- BSE Sensex: This is the most well-known index, featuring 30 of the top-traded stocks in India.
 It is widely followed by analysts, the media, and investors to understand the health of the Indian economy.

 - BSE 500: This index includes 500 companies from different sectors, giving a broad picture of the Indian stock market.
 It is useful for tracking overall market performance.

-- BSE midcap: It focuses on mid-sized companies that are ranked from 101 to 250 by market capitalisation, helping investors explore opportunities in this segment.
+- BSE Midcap: It focuses on mid-sized companies that are ranked from 101 to 250 by market capitalisation, helping investors explore opportunities in this segment.

-- BSE smallcap: This index tracks smaller companies ranked 251 and beyond by market capitalisation, suitable for those looking to invest in smaller businesses.
+- BSE Smallcap: This index tracks smaller companies ranked 251 and beyond by market capitalisation, suitable for those looking to invest in smaller businesses.

-- BSE bankex: It includes banking and financial services companies and is used to track how the banking sector is performing.
+- BSE Bankex: It includes banking and financial services companies and is used to track how the banking sector is performing.

-- BSE healthcare: This index covers healthcare and pharmaceutical companies, giving insight into the performance of the healthcare sector.
+- BSE Healthcare: This index covers healthcare and pharmaceutical companies, giving insight into the performance of the healthcare sector.

 Advantages of listing on BSE